OSGConnect/connectbook/registration-and-login.md

 6. Click "Add Key"

 The key is now added to your profile in Globus Online.
-We will add to the login nodes within a couple hours
+This will automatically be added to the login nodes within a couple hours.

 ### Copy-Pasting